-To change a virtual machine's virtual network interface to Host Only mode, do either of the following:
+To enable a host-only network interface for a virtual machine, do either of the following:

-- Go to the Network page in the virtual machine's Settings dialog and select Host-Only Networking. - On the command line, enter VBoxManage modifyvm "vmname --nicx hostonly.
-See chapter 8.8, VBoxManage modifyvm, page 145.
+- Go to the Network page in the virtual machine's Settings dialog and select an Adapter tab.
+Ensure that the Enable Network Adapter check box is selected and choose Host-Only Adapter for the Attached To field. - On the command line, use VBoxManage modifyvm "vmname --nicx hostonly.
+See chapter 8.8, VBoxManage modifyvm, page 148.